DannieBGoode/criptomo/_posts/2023-05-01-discovering-hidden-gems-a-comprehensive-guide-to-using-moralis-money.md

 Examples of filters you can apply include:

 * **Coin Age**: Discover coins minted within a specific timeframe.
 * **Security Score**: Identify coins with a minimum security score for added safety.
 This score is calculated using [Dext Tools](https://dextools.medium.com/comments-and-tips-about-dext-score-7f6cfd628ee2) and the higher it is, the less probable it is that the project ends up being a scam.
+You can also apply the “Security Score” filter to get Token Explorer to return only coins that are less risky.
+For instance, you can focus on tokens with a security score of 80 or higher

 ![Dext Score](/images/posts/image_2023-05-01_203840667.png "Dext Score")